theIvanR/torch-on-clunkers/README.md

 Before building from source, check if a *prebuilt wheel is available for your setup*.

 > Wheels are for architectures: `TORCH_CUDA_ARCH_LIST = 3.5;3.7;5.0;5.2;6.0;6.1;7.0;7.5`.
->
-> ⚠️ WARNING: Python 3.9 wheels are built without MKL.
-I will fix this soon; others include MKL.
-Patched links will be uploaded shortly.
 ---

 Base Pytorch Wheels: Python + openBLAS (universal, slower)